-You can use Micro Focus Fortify CloudScan to manage your resources by offloading the processorintensive scanning phase of the Fortify Static Code Analyzer analysis from build machines to a cloud of machines provisioned for this purpose.
+You can use Micro Focus Fortify CloudScan to manage your resources by offloading the processor-intensive scanning phase of the Fortify Static Code Analyzer analysis from build machines to a cloud of machines provisioned for this purpose.
+For some languages, Fortify CloudScan can perform both the translation and the analysis (scan) phases in the cloud.

 After the translation phase is completed on the build machine, Fortify CloudScan generates a mobile build session and moves it to an available machine for scanning.
 In addition to freeing up the build machines, this process makes it easy to expand the system by adding more resources to the cloud as needed, without having to interrupt the build process.
-In addition, users of Fortify Software Security Center can direct Fortify CloudScan to output the FPR file directly to the server.
+In addition, users of Micro Focus Fortify Software Security Center can direct Fortify CloudScan to output the FPR file directly to the server.

-For more information about Fortify CloudScan, see the Micro Focus Fortify CloudScan User Guide.
+For detailed information about how to use Fortify CloudScan, see the Micro Focus Fortify CloudScan Installation, Configuration, and Usage Guide.